 CAGR = (Ending Value/Beginning Value)^(1/# of Years)-1

-The best way I find learning is by example.
+I find learning by example to be the most helpful.
 Therefore, I have included the excel demonstration file.
 In this example, we start with an initial investment of $1,000 and an growth rate of 5%.
 I broke the spreadsheet into quarters for 3 individual years based on the initial value.
 Using the formula above, we can calculate the return based on quarterly calculation.
 We can check our outcome by using the CAGR calculation.
 To check your calculations online, there are numerous online calculators.
 I prefer the calculator on MD Financial Management.